CloudView NMS FAQ

 secure PayPal page for payment processing.
 You do not need PayPal account to purchase.
 To pay by credit card select "Pay as guest"

 option.
 E-mail us (email@example.com) a license password request and include the transaction ID.
 Your Trial installation becomes

 full commercial unlimited version when license password entered.

 Q. What is included in one license price of $295?

-A. $295 is a price of one CloudView NMS Server installation on one computer.
-You can use it either as simple desktop application or a server
+A. $295 is a one-time payment of one CloudView NMS Server installation on one computer.
+You can use it either as simple desktop application

 1. Monitoring/managing of unlimited number of network nodes.

 2. Providing remote GUI access to unlimited number of NMS users/operators